MowlanicaBilla/All_about_LLM_projects/Gemma/Readme.md

    ```

 ## Disclaimer
-This is test project and is presented in my youtube video to learn new stuffs using the available open source projects and model.
-It is not meant to be used in production as it's not production ready.
-You can modify the code and use for your usecases ✌️
+This test project is presented in my youtube video to learn new stuff using the available open-source projects and models.
+It is not meant to be used in production as it's not production-ready.
+You can modify the code and use it for your use cases ✌️

 ---

 # Interviewer Ollama
-I tried tweeking the prompt a lil' bit to make the Gemma model to pose as an interviwer and ask me the questions related to all the latest LLMs, ML etc. But not sure if its the prompt that was the issue but I'm getting a list of questions and answers like below:
+I tried tweaking the prompt a lil' bit to make the Gemma model pose as an interviewer and ask me questions related to all the latest LLMs, ML etc. But not sure if its the prompt that was the issue but I'm getting a list of questions and answers like the below:
 ![](Ollama_interview.png)